asjad99/general_readings/awesome_papers.md

 Spelke and Blass, “Intelligent machines and human minds” Tessler, Goodman, Frank, “Avoiding frostbite: It helps to learn from others” Response, Lake, Ullman, Gershman, Tenenbaum, “Ingredients of intelligence: From classic debates to an engineering roadmap” (pg.
 50-59)

-#### Anomaly Detection

-#### Predictive maintenance

-#### Process Mining

-- Process Mining Manifesto
-- A Survey of Process-Oriented Data Science and Analytics for supporting Business Process Management
-- Towards an evaluation framework for process mining algorithms
-- Automated Discovery of Process Models from Event Logs: Review and Benchmark
-- Process mining with the heuristics miner-algorithm
-- Process mining in healthcare: A literature review
-- Process mining for healthcare: Characteristics and challenges
-- Trace Encoding in Process Mining: a survey and benchmarking